Mariem699/DishDach/README.md

-# DishDac
+# DishDach
-DishDac is an Android application that helps users discover and explore different recipes.
+DishDach is an Android application that helps users discover and explore different recipes.

 ## Features
 - Browse recipes by categories: